 The Video Game Ambassadors scheme is related to STEMNET’s STEM (Science, Technology, Engineering and Maths) Ambassador project which has been running very successfully for a number of years.

 In 2011 the VGA initiative was created and is administered by games and interactive entertainment trade body Ukie.
-Ukie have re-launching to scheme to persuade more people involved in making games to sign up, and to facilitate this are pulling everything together and supporting the VGA community.
+Ukie promote the scheme to persuade more people involved in making games to sign up, and to facilitate this are pulling everything together and supporting the VGA community.

 About the STEM Ambassadors:

 The STEM Ambassadors Programme enables teachers to make links from the curriculum to how STEM is practiced in the world of work, illuminating applications across a vast range of careers.